saikotek/docs/pages/hosted_private_cloud/nutanix_on_ovhcloud/40-hycu-backup/guide.en-gb.md

 Click the `Get Started`{.action} button to choose and order a HYCU for OVHcloud pack.

-Once your order is complete, you will receive a confirmation email and your license will appear in the `All My Licenses`{.action} dashboard.
+Once your order is complete, you will receive a confirmation email and your subscription will appear in the `All My Licenses`{.action} dashboard.

 Click on your license to proceed with activation.